toolisticon/bean-builder/README.md

 ```

 It's also possible to generate bean builder for existing classes by using the ThirdPartyBeanBuilder annotation in a package-info.java file.
-In this case the Builder will be created as package private.
+In this case the Builder will be created inside the annotated package with package private visibility.

 ```java
 @ThirdPartyBeanBuilder({TestBean.class})